 This Home Security System Could Leave You Open To Hacking and Burglaries

 In a nutshell, a flaw in the iSmartAlarm could let hackers bypass authentication to disable alarm systems, letting them break into people’s homes without a trace.
-Ilia Shnaidman, Head of Security Research for BullGuard’s Dojo.
-Dojo secures home internet connections by monitoring all traffic.
-The company attempted to alert iSmartAlarm to the flaw earlier this year, but the vulnerabilities were never patched, clearly a huge concern for prospective customers.
+Ilia Shnaidman, Head of Security Research for BullGuard’s Dojo, spotted the flaw first.
+(Dojo secures home internet connections by monitoring all traffic).2 The company attempted to alert iSmartAlarm to the flaw earlier this year, but the vulnerabilities were never patched, clearly a huge concern for prospective customers.

-The company makes door sensors, motion sensors, cameras, locks, and base units that can all access the internet to connect with the app, which controls the system.
-But since it is exposed to the internet at large, that means anyone with knowledge of the flaws can now break in.
+The company iSmartAlarm makes door sensors, motion sensors, cameras, locks, and base units that can all access the internet to connect with the app, which controls the system.
+But since the system has been exposed to the internet at large, that means that anyone with knowledge of the flaws can now break in.
 The hack takes advantage of five different vulnerabilities including issues with SSL certificate validation, authentication, and access control.
 All these issues could be solved with a firmware update, but iSmartAlarm has yet to issue one.